-If you want something discreet, that may even fit into a pocket, and you don't mind being limited to a single focal length, these three compacts make no sacrifices on image quality, and are about as good as it gets for street photography.
+If you want a discreet camera body that can fit into a pocket, and you don't mind being limited to a single focal length, these three compacts take great images and are about as good as it gets for street photography.

 This might be my favorite camera on this list, and it's no accident I'm starting with it—I just love the GR series of cameras so much.
 And this, the third edition of the APS-C sensor GRs, is arguably the best one yet.
 The size can't be beat, it glides in almost any pocket—perhaps even a skinny jean.
 I wrote a review for it a few months back, so I won't go into too much detail here, but let me just reiterate three things I love about it.